SmartTokenLabs/TokenScript/doc/design_paper.md

 ![A car token.
 Four tokens: Rego, Capped Service, Insurance and Purchase, either depeneds or relates to the car ownership token.](car-token.jpeg)

 At first glance, it is just a handy portal to do everything about the car, including market functions and utility.
 However, it's not possible with the traditional web model.

-In the web 2.0 model, you are restricted to handling every element on its own.
-To register the car, there is a separate process which involves creating an account with the Road and Maritime Services and proving ownership manually without the aid of cryptography.
-When you want to provide insurance to the car, you have to create another account and manually offer proof of its registration to that new service.
-(If you find not needing to do so, the cost of unpayable insurance merely is hidden and borne by the market.)
-Likewise, if you want to make the car available to share economy through Uber or hour-based car rental, the work of proving and settling payments and insurance cost adds friction to the market.
+In the web 2.0 model, you are restricted to handling every element on its own:

+* To register the car, there is a separate process which involves creating an account with the Road and Maritime Services and proving ownership manually without the aid of cryptography.
+* When you want to provide insurance to the car, you have to create another account and manually offer proof of its registration to that new service. ~~(If you find not needing to do so, the cost of unpayable insurance merely is hidden and borne by the market.)~~ L
+* ikewise, if you want to make the car available to share economy through Uber or hour-based car rental, the work of proving and settling payments and insurance cost adds friction to the market.

+**The intented portal does not enable those functions by itself, but merely serves as a gateway to merge a lot of different accounts as we know if from the internet of today.
+It's just another stopgap, which hides papertrail processes from the user, without solving the underlying problem.**

-Now let's reimagine this in the web3 world whereby such elements can be tokenised.
-Vendor (in this case Holden) provides an ownership token to the new owner which can be used to operate the car.
+Now let's reimagine this in the web3 world whereby such elements can be tokenised. **The** Vendor (in this case Holden) provides an ownership token to the new owner which can be used to operate the car.
 The token, transferred to the owner at the time of purchase, is in turn used to acquire the registration token.
 An inbuilt IoT device allows the car to be operated with proof of ownership via a token.

 The owner, wishing to purchase insurance, only needs to provide the proof of ownership and registration token to be qualified to fulfil the requirements with the insurance company.
 The insurance companies standards are met automatically by matching the tokens to their requirements and once validated, the insurance company can send the owner an insurance token in exchange for payment.
 The insurance token carries its own functions and services.

 If the owner would like to become an Uber driver, she can easily prove her vehicle is good enough by providing proof of ownership, insurance and registration with her tokens.
 Uber then automatically provides her with an Uber token which, depends on the owner's need, can be used to get himself started as an Uber driver or allow a 3rd party driver to do so.
 None of these processes requires manual verification or account creation.

+**|| Maybe the blocks about the example should be shorter, just pointing out the principle with short blocks and letting the imagination of the reader do the rest

 Taking this even further, the owner can skip Uber all together and rent her car directly to strangers.
 Not wanting her car to be trashed by some random stranger, she can restrict her renters to those who have an attestation token issued by the 'better drivers bureau'.
 The renter proves they have this token, pays a sum to the owner and is atomically issued with a temporary token that allows them to unlock and use the car for a certain period of time.
 This is done without the creation of an account or need to submit tons of documents to be validated manually by the owner.

 If the owner wishes to sell the car, she only has to list it on any website with a price.
 The ownership token and payment can be swapped atomically (ensuring neither the buyer or seller is cheated) and the new owner can drive away with the car without even meeting the original owner face to face.
 The new buyer knows in advance whether the car has been registered and is legally owned by merely validating the original owner's ownership token in their wallet.
 The original owner's token is invalidated once the swap occurs and she can no longer operate the car.
 It is also possible to automatically void the insurance policy once the exchange has occurred and provide the original owner with a rebate for premature cancellation.

-This chapter serve to present the vision.
+This chapter serve to present the vision. **Token enable the whole ownership and utility processes around car trading and sharing to happen automatically, fraud-proof and atomic.
+This eliminates a lot of friction and allows much more flexibility to individualize the economic transactions.**

 We will have the opportunity to inspect the technical aspect of this well-integrated well-tokenised car token in later chapters again.

 **|| Use this example to outline the abstract principles and the role of blockchain / token more clearly. ||**